• Use Cases

 Lesson completion flows

-See how education events can update downstream tools when users finish meaningful product steps.
+Example of education events updating downstream tools when users finish meaningful product steps.

 Open link